joe-cheem/joe-cheem.github.io/readme.md

 - Added fullscreen mode for the ToneZone player
 - Improved audio visualizer responsiveness when rotating mobile devices
 - Fixed issues with the audio visualizer display on device rotation
+- Repositioned the visualizer above the progress bar for better user experience
+- Enhanced touch and mouse event handling for consistent functionality across devices

 ## Known Issues
 - No major known issues at this time